Community Organiser – Organising Department

 The successful applicant will have:

 - Excellent communication and interpersonal skills

-- The ability to sign up paying members for ACORN and to fundraise
+- The ability to recruit dues-paying members to ACORN

 - The ability to work under pressure in a fast-paced, ever-changing environment and be detail-oriented